How to Have A Sober Christmas Season, And Avoid The Questions!

 How to Have A Sober Christmas

 How to Have A Sober Christmas: Snow is falling and the festive holiday season is in full flow.
-The quietest time of year for new members to the Stop Drinking Expert program is November and December.
+The quietest time of year for new members of the Stop Drinking Expert program is November and December.
 Why?
 Well, it’s the same reason the gyms are like a ghost town at this time of year.

 Tis the season to eat and drink, right?